Kalebu/alright/README.md

 ### Sending Messages

+>Use this if you don't have WhatsApp desktop installed

 To send a message with alright, you first need to target a specific user by using *find_user()* method (include the **country code** in your number withour '+' symbol) and then after that you can start sending messages to the target user using *send_message()* method as shown in the example below;

 ```python